henrywangg/henrywangg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: This page's created for only a purpose that remind me what've I done.
+subtitle: Just simple created for myself.

 profile:
   align: right